 Likewise for the subfloor.
 Removal of unsound subflooring may require the services of a carpenter and its replacement, if necessary, will add about another $0.30 per sq ft to flooring contractor’s quote.

 - Carpet.
 Though laminate can be floated over most types of existing flooring, carpet is the one exception.
-No matter whether it is still in excellent condition, any existing carpeting will have to be removed.
+No matter whether it is still in excellent condition, any existing carpeting will have to be removed when installing new floors.

 - Complexity of the project.
 Installing laminate around heat registers or atop underfloor radiant heating, for example, requires careful planning and additional work.
 So does installation on stairs or in a room with an unusual layout like odd angles, curves, or tight corners – which means some of the flooring planks will need to be hand cut to fit.